Popular Products

 Lots of people think brown fluid is discharge, but its far more likely to be your first period and a result of older blood created earlier in the body, or new blood mixed with discharge.

-Why do I have brown discharge before my first period?
+Why do I have thicker and darker discharge before my first period?

 Stay up to date